4766 Lincoln Ave, Oakland, CA 94602

 Eternal Promises

-To the Latter-Day Saints, a temple sealing is one of the most meaningful promises that is made.
+To Latter-day Saints, a temple sealing is one of the most meaningful promises that can be made.

-Unlike many other religions, The Church of Jesus Christ of Latter-Day Saints believes that marriage is eternal.
+The Church of Jesus Christ of Latter-day Saints believes that marriage and families can be eternal.
 This differs dramatically from the common wedding vow, “til death do we part.”

-In the Latter-Day Saint temples, promises are made between the marrying couple and God.
-In this ceremony the couple promise that they will continue to be a family unit forever, thus binding the children with their parents and the husband with their wife for the eternities.
-It is known as a sealing because it seals families together for this life, and the after life.
+In temples of the Church of Jesus Christ, promises are made between the man and woman getting married and God.
+In this ceremony, the couple promises that they will continue to be a family unit forever, thus binding the children with their parents and the husband with their wife for the eternities.
+It is known as sealing because it seals families together for this life and the next.

 Did you know?